la2050/archive/_projects/2016/spring-street-parklets.md

   ["Access to free wifi","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Travel time to work","Public transit riders","Residential segregation"]
+project_proposal_impact:
+  - Access to free wifi
+  - Cultural events
+  - Public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Travel time to work
+  - Public transit riders
+  - Residential segregation
+project_proposal_description: >-
+  Our proposal is to build new technology-equipped public parklets on Spring Street, and enhance the two original pilot parklets.
+Strategically located adjacent to DTLA hotspots like Guisados and The Last Bookstore, the parklets will feature planters, shaded seating, free wifi, charging stations, and spaces for arts and culture programming.
+With a pledge of matching funds from Councilmember Jose Huizar, the parklets will be designed, built, and maintained by the HCBID and the City of Los Angeles.
+project_areas:
+  - Central LA
 project_proposal_best_place: >-
   The Historic Core is Downtown LA’s residential hub, cultural center, and creative crossroads.
 It is one of the most dense and diverse neighborhoods in